By Molly Pfaffenroth, Director of Government Relations

 Although the pilot is now operating essentially nationwide, store options are still very limited for SNAP customers to use their benefits online.
 Specifically, for many SNAP participants, the only options to apply their benefits online are Amazon and Walmart.
 Yet, according to USDA Economic Research Service (ERS), independent grocers play an important role in helping to ensure food access for consumers, particularly in low-income and rural areas.
 A USDA ERS study found that independent grocers outnumber chain grocery stores in remote rural areas and operate at higher rates in counties with a large share of Black and Hispanic citizens.

 Dozens of independent grocers are interested in offering this service to their customers, and many have applied to FNS to participate, but no additional grocers other than the pilot retailers have yet launched SNAP Online Purchasing during the pandemic due to burdensome requirements and several barriers that are uniquely faced by small retailers.
-These barriers include technical challenges, a testing process that must be performed with each individual store location, financial constraints to launch and continuously operate the program, and a lengthy application and approval process.
+These barriers include technical challenges, financial constraints to launch and continuously operate the program, and a lengthy application and approval process.

 NGA has been serving as a critical partner in helping independent grocers maneuver the application process, while also actively lobbying Congress and the administration to create a level playing field for independent grocers in SNAP Online Purchasing.
 Given the studies that show that independents are more attuned to the needs of the community and offer lower prices for certain products, NGA is urging the government to launch more independent retailers as soon as possible so grocers can best serve their customers according to their needs and help fight food insecurity during this critical time of the COVID-19 pandemic.